kennethnwc/turorepo-kafka-cilent/README.md

 ```

 One down side is if I want to add more topics, I need to do the check for each topic to get the correct message types
-I am still learning typescript.
-I would like to get some help if everyone happen to view this repo.
+</s>I am still learning typescript.
+I would like to get some help
+if everyone happen to view this repo.
 Thanks in advance

 ## Using this example